 Visit the Village of Phalluses

-Hands down, one of the top things you must see and do in Punakha, Bhutan, is visit the village of Sipsikha.
+Hands down, one of the top things you must see and do in Punakha, Bhutan, is visit the village of Sopsokha.
 This village of less than 1,000 has gained quite a bit of notoriety in recent years for its unique décor choices.
 In this small hamlet, every home and restaurant has paintings of penises on their outer walls!

 Yes, that’s right.
-In Sipsikha, you can find a number of penises painted on the walls of homes and businesses.
+In Sopsokha, you can find a number of penises painted on the walls of homes and businesses.
 The phallic symbols range in color and appearance—some are more whimsical while others are quite scary-looking.
 Most of them have eyes and a few even have fangs and full faces!

 After you get over the initial shock of seeing phalluses casually splashed across local homes and businesses, you’ll learn that there’s a reason for the surprisingly sexual decorations.
 The nearby Chimi Lhakhang Monastery was established by Lam Drukpa Kuenley, a Buddhist master known as the “Divine Madman” due to his off-color lifestyle and teaching techniques.

 According to legend, he used his penis to subdue and fight off evil spirits that arrived in the town.
 Ever since then, locals have painted phallic symbols on their homes and businesses to ward off evil spirits and as a sign of fertility.

 Sopsokha is divided into several parts by rice paddy fields.
 Throughout the town are numerous shops that sell wooden phalluses in a variety of colors.
 Some are plain, while others are quite extravagant and painted with bright, vibrant colors.
 My personal favorite was a black-and-red one with a dragon wrapped around it!
 If you’re not interested in buying a phallic object, they also sell paintings, prayer beads, scarves, and traditional masks, which cost around 1,500 Nu/$19.84 USD.